juanlu70/tesla_scrape/README.md

 If you don't want to run a virtualenv, just run the two last lines.

-# Things to take into account when executing this program
+# Things to take into account when running this program

 This program creates a JSON file in the same directory where the program is executed.